 We are Hiring!
-Play for Real is seeking a speech-language pathologist to join our team.
-For more information:
+Play for Real is seeking an Office Manager and a Speech-language Pathologist.

 The season of giving is here and toy shopping is at the top of the list for most parents, grandparents and other relatives.
 Here at Play for Real we love using play to help children grow and develop.
 Children learn best when they are actively engaged and having fun, and the choice of toys can directly affect their play and learning experience.
 Choosing what to buy is not always easy and AOTA (the American Occupational Therapy Association) offers a checklist to help pick appropriate toys for play.
 It is easy to be enticed by fancy packaging, the latest fads and advertising, especially when you are in a hurry to get your holiday shopping done.
 Occupational therapy practitioners are experts in play as it relates to development and using the AOTA toy shopping tips can help you find toys that are fun and engaging while also supporting a child’s development.